boto/boto3/docs/source/guide/configuration.rst

     in the form of App/{AppId}.

 ``AWS_SIGV4A_SIGNING_REGION_SET``
-    A comma delimited list of regions to sign when singing with SigV4a.
+    A comma-delimited list of regions to sign when signing with SigV4a.
 For more information, see the ``sigv4a_signing_region_set`` configuration file section.

 Using a configuration file